surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 Your given name is just a label.

+Tools of virtue, concentration, and discernment.

 > There is no need to mentally protect yourself from anyone when there is “no self”

 The mind functions much like an animal being uncomfortable unless it knows exactly where it is in the “pecking order” of the herd or pack of like species

 > The mind is searching and yearning to discover a self but it can never find one though it continues its pursuit seeking to know and find a self because the mind does not realize there isn’t one.

+The path, however, does not cause the deathless.
+After all, if anything caused the deathless, it wouldn’t be unconditioned.
+Instead, the path leads to the deathless

+> Some people have misinterpreted the teaching on not-self to mean that there is no self, but the Buddha identified both the view, “I have a self,” and the view, “I have no self,” as wrong views.
+Instead, “not-self” is a value judgment, saying simply that the object you perceive as not-self isn’t worth claiming as “me,” “my self,” or “what I am,” because such a claim automatically entails suffering. - Ṭhānissaro Bhikkhu.
+“The Buddha’s Teachings: An Introduction.”

 ### The Four Noble truths